o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--pratt-institute/index.md

 ---

-## Faculty at Information Experience Design (IXD) MS - Pratt Institute [🔗](https://www.pratt.edu/academics/information/si-faculty-staff/)
+## Faculty at Information Experience Design (IXD) MS - Pratt Institute [read more](https://www.pratt.edu/academics/information/si-faculty-staff/)
 Faculty in School of Infomation at Pratt Institute collaborate throughout the university.

 ---